quocnapy2001/Student-Performance-Linear-Regression/README.md

 <img width="567" height="352" alt="image" src="https://github.com/user-attachments/assets/713d0406-db6b-45b9-a55b-8aeec302cb27" />

   - The residual vs fitted plot shows randomly scattered points with no discernible pattern around the zero line, confirming the assumptions of linearity and homoscedasticity.
 The consistent spread of residuals across all fitted values suggests the model performs equally well across the full range of predicted Performance Index scores.
+Although there appears to be a slight outlier around fitted value ~40 with a residual near -8, it is not concerning considering the overall 2000 test records.

+## Compare with other models:
+      - Linear Regression: R² = 0.9890
+      - Ridge: R² = 0.9890
+      - Lasso: R² = 0.9868
+      - Decision Tree: R² = 0.9762
+- To contextualise the linear regression results, three alternative models were trained and evaluated on the same test set.
+Linear Regression and Ridge Regression achieved identical R² scores of 0.9890, suggesting minimal multicollinearity among predictors and confirming that regularisation was unnecessary
+- Lasso Regression performed marginally lower at 0.9868, likely due to its tendency to shrink smaller coefficients toward zero, potentially penalising weaker predictors such as Sleep Hours and Sample Question Papers Practiced.
+- The Decision Tree Regressor recorded the lowest R² of 0.9762, which is a meaningful result.
+Its relatively weaker performance on this dataset implies that the underlying relationships between predictors and Performance Index are predominantly linear, retrospectively validating the choice of linear regression as the most appropriate model.

 ## Conclusion:
-- The results indicate that student performance can be predicted with a high degree of accuracy using the selected variables, particularly hours studied and previous scores.
-- However, the exceptionally strong model performance is likely to reflect the structured and simplified nature of the dataset, and may not fully generalise to more complex real-world conditions.